ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 The horses' hooves made soft sounds on the damp earth, as they whickered gently.
 Behind him, the volunteers moved with the quiet discipline he'd drilled into them—Pell, Korven, Lira, and nine others whose families depended on this mission's success.

-The Thornfield farmstead lay two hours south through increasingly dangerous territory.
+The Thornfield farmstead lay a day's march south through increasingly dangerous territory.
 Every step took them closer to the smoke columns they'd seen on the horizon, closer to the systematic destruction that crept northward like a plague.

+They reached the hills above the farmstead, and began looking for a place to hide and wait for nightfall.

 Gond's shoulders tensed without warning, as if invisible hands had gripped them.
 The hair on his arms stood on end.
 He raised his hand, bringing the column to a halt.
 Something had changed in the air around them—a subtle shift that made his skin prickle with warning.
-He dismounted, pressing his ear to the ground.
+He dismounted, checking the trail.

 "What is it?"
 Pell whispered, sliding from his saddle to join him.

 "Riders."
 Gond's voice was barely audible.
 "Coming from the east.
-Maybe a dozen, moving fast."
+Maybe half a dozen, moving fast."

 The volunteers exchanged worried glances.
 They were still an hour from the farmstead, exposed on open ground with nowhere to hide except a thin line of scrub oak fifty yards to their left.

 "Slavers?"
 Korven asked, his hand moving instinctively to his sword hilt.

 Gond closed his eyes, extending his senses in ways he still didn't fully understand.
-The approaching riders maintained perfect spacing—three horse-lengths between each mount, their formation never wavering despite the uneven terrain.
-Their horses stepped in rhythm, shod hooves striking the ground in near-unison.
-Professional.
-Dangerous.
+In his mind's eye he saw the riders as shadowy figures, emanating menace.
+His senses screamed danger.

 "Yes."
 He opened his eyes, his decision made.
 "Into the trees.
 Now.
 Lead the horses."